bjoerge/remon/README.md

 # Relegate

-Reload proxy for node based web apps.
+A development reload proxy for node based web apps.

-Puts your node web server behind a proxy, and restarts it when source files has changed.

-`relegate` is alpha and likely to be a bit unstable at the moment.
+Disclaimer: Even though `relegate` has been tested on multiple large-ish projects, it is still alpha and likely to be a bit unstable.
 Feel free to open an issue if you run into trouble.

+# How it works:

+- You start your app with `relegate <your-script.js>`
+- A master process is started
+- Your script is then spawned in a child process
+- Whenever you somewhere in `your-script` calls `httpServer.listen(<port>)`, `<port>` will be replaced with a random port
+- The master process binds a http proxy on  `<port>` instead, forwarding requests to the random port instead
+- On each incoming request, the master process will tell the child process to check for changes since previous request (using one or more change detectors, more about that here)
+- If a change is detected, the incoming request is put on hold while the child process is restarted

 # Why?

-Existing tools usually doesn't work that well with OSX due to compatibility issues with `fs.watch` and therefore falls back to polling the filesystem for changes.
-This means they are slower at picking up changes than they need to be, and puts a higher than necessary load on the CPU for large projects.
+Existing file watching tools has a lot of issues with due to compatibility problems with`fs.watch` and therefore falls back to polling the filesystem for changes.
+This means they are slower at picking up changes than they need to be, and puts a higher load than necessary on the CPU in large projects.

 This problem is really painful when you hit the reload button before the file change is detected, and the server serves you the old version when the new version is what you'd expect.

-If you hit reload before the server is completely restarted, one of these *three* things may happen:
+Furthermore, if you hit reload before the server is completely restarted, one of these *three* things may happen:

 1. The request is processed and completed *before* the monitor has even detected that the change occurred.
 You will get the previous version, not the new as you would expect.
 2. The request is *partially* processed before changes are detected, and you may end up with a broken page where the HTML may be served, but remaining requests for other resources (js/css) may be aborted by the restarting server.